wbangbang/aws-certification-training/AWSWhitepapers/OverviewOfAWS.md

 Amazon Aurora is a MySQL and PostgreSQL compatible relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost-effectiveness of open source databases.

 #### Amazon RDS

+Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database in the cloud.

+#### Amazon DynamoDB

+Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.

+#### Amazon ElastiCache

+Amazon ElastiCache is a web service that makes it easy to deploy, operate, and scale an in-memory cache in the cloud.

+### Migration

+#### AWS Application Discovery Service

+AWS Application Discovery Service helps systems integrators quickly and reliably plan application migration projects by automatically identifying applications running in on-premises data centers, their associated dependencies, and their performance profiles.

+#### AWS Database Migration Service

+The AWS Database Migration Service can migrate your data to and from most widely used commercial and open-source databases.
+The service supports homogenous migrations as well as heterogeneous migrations between different database platforms.
+The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.

+#### AWS Server Migration Service

+AWS Server Migration Service (SMS) is an agentless service which makes it easier and faster for you to migrate thousands of on-premises workloads to AWS.

+#### AWS Snowball

+AWS Snowball is a petabyte-scale data transport solution that uses secure appliances to transfer large amounts of data into and out of AWS.

+#### AWS Snowball Edge

+AWS Snowball Edge is a 100 TB data transfer device with on-board storage and compute capabilities.
+You can use Snowball Edge to move large amounts of data into and out of AWS, as a temporary storage tier for large local datasets, or to support local workloads in remote or offline locations.

+#### AWS Snowmobile

+AWS Snowmobile is an exabyte-scale data transfer service used to move extremely large amounts of data to AWS.

+### Networking and Content Delivery

+#### Amazon VPC

+Amazon Virtual Private Cloud (Amazon VPC) lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.

+#### Amazon CloudFront

+Amazon CloudFront is a global content delivery network (CDN) service that accelerates delivery of your websites, APIs, video content, or other web assets.

+#### Amazon Route 53

+Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service.

+#### AWS Direct Connect

+AWS Direct Connect makes it easy to establish a dedicated network connection from your premises to AWS.

+#### Elastic Load Balancing

+Elastic Load Balancing (ELB) automatically distributes incoming application traffic across multiple EC2 instances.
+Elastic Load Balancing offers two types of load balancers that both feature high availability, automatic scaling, and robust security.
+These include the Classic Load Balancer that routes traffic based on either application or network level information, and the Application Load Balancer that routes traffic based on advanced application-level information that includes the content of the request.